 Introducing Gradall No. 3

-On display in the Gradall exhibit at CONEXPO-CON/AGG 2020
+Shown at the Gradall exhibit at CONEXPO-CON/AGG 2020

 The five machines, like the earliest Gradall concepts as well as today’s models, were distinguished by their triangular hydraulically operated telescopic booms and excavating buckets.
 They were the first fully hydraulic excavators ever manufactured in the U.S., enabling contractors to quickly and precisely accomplish finished grading, ditching and other tasks faster and better than hand labor – a scarce commodity through the end of World War II in 1945.

 Four of the machines were placed in a rental fleet serving contractors building roads and other projects in and around Cleveland, but they were scrapped in 1947 when Warner & Swasey’s Gradall Division introduced the M-2400 model.
 Machine No. 5 was given to Warner & Swasey in 1946 with the patent agreement.

 FWF Models No. 2 and No. 3, Cleveland, Ohio circa 1946

 In 1946, a Gradall Division inspector came across the No. 3 model in an Akron, Ohio, junk yard and purchased it for $500, transporting it to the Gradall plant in New Philadelphia, Ohio, where it was partially restored.

 In 1986, the same machine underwent more restoration to mark 40 years of Gradall excavator production, and in 2002, it was further restored at the Gradall plant for a special equipment display at ConExpo-Con/Agg in 2002.

 Partially Restored No. 3 Model, 1986